-Eliminates the acreage requirement that is placed on a new community authority if to be located in a township.
+Eliminates the acreage requirement that is placed on a new community authority if it is to be located in a township.
 This stems from a request from Violet Township in Fairfield County and shared by Prairie Township in Franklin County.
-The House-passed version of HB 49, the biennial budget, eliminated this acreage requirement for this development tool in townships but the Senate eliminated the language.
-You have before you written testimony in support of this provision from Violet Township in Fairfield County.